 Harold Tanner Dean of the College of Arts and Sciences, Hans A. Bethe Professor and Professor of Astronomy

 Ray Jayawardhana is the Harold Tanner Dean of the College of Arts and Sciences, Hans A. Bethe Professor and Professor of Astronomy at Cornell University.

 As the leader of the largest and most academically diverse college at Cornell, he is responsible for an institution with over 520 professorial faculty, 400 academic professionals and staff, 4600 undergraduates and 1300 graduate students.
 The College offers 40 undergraduate majors and 35 graduate fields, and boasts a network of over 65,000 alumni.
-In the past five years, applications to Arts & Sciences have risen by nearly 70% and the early-decision pool has more than doubled, resulting in the greatest selectivity and the highest yield in the College’s history.
+Within the past five years, applications to Arts & Sciences have risen by nearly 70% and the early-decision pool has more than doubled, resulting in the greatest selectivity and the highest yield in the College’s history.